srynobio/Salvo/README.md

 ```
 -partition, -p : A partition to run jobs on. e.g. kingspeak-guest <STRING>
 ```
-* The specific partition to submit the sbatch job to (not used for dedicated mode).
+* The specific partition to submit the sbatch job to (not used in idle mode).

 ```
-Example:
+Examples:
 -p kingspeak-guest
 -p ash-guest
 ```